Highlights

 What is Enriched Air Nitrox?

-Nitrox is a blend of oxygen and nitrogen, featuring a higher percentage of oxygen than typically found in ordinary air cylinders.
+Enriched Air Nitrox (EAN) is a breathing gas blend of oxygen and nitrogen with a higher oxygen percentage than standard air.
 Nitrox can be defined as any mix of nitrogen and oxygen with oxygen levels greater than 21% but less than 100%.
 However, at most dive shops, resorts, or liveaboards, you will typically find a range between 28% and 36%, never exceeding 40%.

 The Powerful Benefits of Nitrox